 Key Takeaways

-• Currency entries need specifics.
-Approach types, landing counts, and night times must be detailed enough to demonstrate compliance.
+- Currency entries need specifics.
+Approach types, landing counts, and night landing details must be specific enough to demonstrate compliance.

 Keep Your FAA Logbook Accurate Without the Hassle